 What does it mean for Cal Lutheran to be an HSI?
 How does this fit our University Mission?
 How does this fit our Lutheran mission?

-At Cal Lutheran being an HSI means taking an internal look at processes and systems in higher education that have disproportionately affected underrepresented groups.
+At Cal Lutheran being an HSI means taking an internal look at processes and systems in higher education that have disproportionately affected underserved and minoritized groups*.
 This means, looking at all areas of the University to be more inclusive.
 In 2017, Inclusion became a major component of our University Strategic Goals; this has allowed Cal Lutheran to grow as a leader in the HSI community and set an example of inclusive excellence.
 Cal Lutheran’s mission is to help develop leaders for a global society, in becoming an HSI, we honor this promise to students (and their families).
 As an HSI, Cal Lutheran provides students a more holistic view of the world enabling them to become leaders in an ever changing and diverse world.
 As a member of the ELCA, Cal Lutheran embraces the teachings of inclusivity championed by the church.

 How do all students benefit from Cal Lutheran’s HSI designation?